Treatment

 Intravitreal injections

-Intravitreal injection is the method o administration of drugs into the eye by injection with a fine needle.
-It is used to treat various eye diseases, such as age-related macular degeneration, common diseases and much more.
+Intravitreal injection is a method of administering medication directly into the eye using a very fine needle.
+It is used to treat a range of eye conditions, including age-related macular degeneration and other common retinal diseases.

 Treating floaters